 How to reduce these costs

-• Implementing good communications practices and investing in internal communications tools in your organization and ensuring it forms part of any project planning will help keep it in front of mind and keep people accountable.
+Implementing good communication practices, investing in internal communication tools in your organization, and ensuring they form part of any project planning will help keep them at the forefront of people's minds and hold people accountable.

 5. Cost associated with ineffective emergency communications

-Responding in a timely manner when there is an emergency or crisis can affect your business in many ways.
-From being able to ensure the safety of your most important resource – your employees – through to how well your business recovers in the aftermath of a disaster, communicating quickly and efficiently is key.
+Responding promptly in an emergency or crisis can affect your business in many ways.
+From ensuring the safety of your most important resource – your employees – to how well your business recovers in the aftermath of a disaster, communicating quickly and efficiently is key.

-Having robust systems and processes in place to communicate in an emergency can help save lives, help to protect your company’s assets and help to maintain your reputation afterwards.
+Having robust systems and processes in place to communicate in an emergency can help save lives, protect your company’s assets, and maintain your reputation afterward.

 The quicker you respond during an emergency, the better the outcome for everyone… including your bottom line.
-For example, in a hospital, if there is a disaster, productivity doesn’t need to be sacrificed if you already have plans in place for capacity management.
+For example, in a hospital, if there is a disaster, productivity doesn’t need to be sacrificed if you already have capacity management plans in place.
 Or in a sales environment where you have mitigation strategies for the telephone system being down.

 How to estimate what it is costing you